feiskyer/chatgpt-copilot/README.md

 | chatgpt.gpt3.apiBaseUrl | Optional, default to "<https://api.openai.com/v1>".<br>For Azure OpenAI Service, it should be set to "https://[YOUR-ENDPOINT-NAME].openai.azure.com/openai/deployments/[YOUR-DEPLOYMENT-NAME]". |
 | chatgpt.gpt3.model      | Optional, default to "gpt-3.5-turbo". |

-Refer following sections for more details of how to configure various openai services.
+Refer to the following sections for more details on configuring various OpenAI services.

 ### OpenAI